Converg3nce/matic-docs/docs/home/blockchain-basics/import-account-to-metamask.md

 Keep your seedphrase handy now.

-When you click on Import Wallet you will be navigated to a different screen which will ask you to enter your seedpharse.
+When you click on Import Wallet you will be navigated to a different screen which will ask you to enter your seedphrase.
 You will also be asked to set a password.

 <img src={useBaseUrl("img/home/import-account-seed.png")} />